Online Minimization of Polarization and Disagreement via Low-Rank Matrix Bandits: Problem Formulation

-Our main algorithm follows an \emph{explore-subspace-then-refine} paradigm, adapted to the unique structure of OPDMin problem.
-While similar in structure to prior work in low-rank matrix bandits~\citep{lu2021low, kang2022efficient}, we tailor it specifically to the rank-one case to have computational simplifications.
-We introduce a novel analysis to handle the specific constraints imposed by our action set.
+Our main algorithm follows an \emph{explore-subspace-then-refine} paradigm, adapted to the unique structure of the OPD-Min problem.
+While similar in structure to prior work in low-rank matrix bandits~\citep{lu2021low, kang2022efficient}, we tailor it specifically to the rank-one case to obtain computational simplifications.
+We also introduce a novel analysis to handle the specific constraints imposed by our action set.
 The algorithm proceeds in two stages: Explore Opinion Subspace and Subspace Linear Bandit in Reduced Dimensions.
 Our main algorithm, \algorithmname, is summarized in \Cref{alg:main}.